OdileCout/OdileCout/README.md

 - 👋 Hi, I’m @OdileCout
-- 👀 I’m interested in ...
+- 👀 I’m interested in  le dévelopement web
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning le symfony
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  des projets PHP
-- 📫 How to reach me ...
+- 📫 How to reach me  à un team

 <!---
 OdileCout/OdileCout is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.